Rockwall, Texas: Local government

 The city of Rockwall is a voluntary member of the North Central Texas Council of Governments association, the purpose of which is to coordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.

 State government

 Rockwall is represented in the Texas Senate by Republican Bob Hall, District 2, and in the Texas House of Representatives by Republican Justin Holland, House District 33.

 Federal government

 At the federal level, the two U.S. senators from Texas are Republicans John Cornyn and Ted Cruz; Rockwall is part of Texas's 4th congressional district, which is currently represented by Republican Pat Fallon.

 Education

 Public schools

 The city is served by the Rockwall Independent School District.

 There are two public high schools in Rockwall: Rockwall High School and Rockwall-Heath High School.
-There are sixteen elementary schools and three middle schools in Rockwall.
+There are sixteen elementary schools and four middle schools in Rockwall.

 Higher education

 The city is home to the Higher Education Center at Rockwall, which is part of the community college district, Collin College.
 The campus is the District's first campus outside of Collin County itself.
 Texas A&M University-Commerce holds classes at the center.